Anchorsify/Anchorsify.github.io/_summons/Feline.md

 The Nekomata is capable of floating, and spends most of its time walking or sitting on empty air.
 It ignores any effects associated with the condition of the ground, or requiring it to be in contact with it.

 **Small**
-The Nekomata is the size of a very large housecat.
-It takes half damage of area-of-effect attacks, but any knockbacks its suffers are doubled.
+The Nekomata is the size of a very large housecat, and can utilize the Hide action without needing to meet its normal requirements, in addition to gaining +5 to any grapple rolls made to end a grapple.
+When they do Hide, they begin at Stealth level 2, and can move in Stealth level 2 without lowering the level of their Stealth, however none of their attacks are ever considered Surprise Attacks (even if made from hiding), as they just aren't very threatening.
+If hit by an area of effect technique, the Nekomata takes only half damage and suffers a knockback equal to the Area of the attack; knockback effects otherwise have their severity doubled.

 **Trickster**
 By raising their Chakra cost by 10, the Nekomata can replace its genjutsu roll with 1d20, and the defender's roll with 1d20+4; this is declared when an appropriate ability is being used.
 Uniques, abilities, and doujutsu do not provide their normal benefits.
 The Iron Curtain technique still works, and similarly the Nekomata receives any bonuses specific to individual abilities it uses.
 Additionally, the Nekomata itself is immune to any targeted genjutsu.

 ###### 4. Abilities
+**Standard Actions**
+This Summon can use the Dodge, Hide, Move, and Search actions, as described in the Combat chapter of the PHB.
+In addition, they can use Escape Grapple (E-rank Grapple jutsu) without having to pay any cost for its use.

 **Cremation** *(Chakra 16, Speed 6, 4 AP)*
 This applies an Ignite 1 to everyone present in battle, as pale blue, ghostly flames briefly flicker over them.